-^{} Robert Malthus's mother was a granddaughter of Thomas Graham, apothecary to George I. and George II.
+Robert Malthus's mother was a granddaughter of Thomas Graham, apothecary to George I. and George II. proprietor of several landed properties in the Home Counties and Cambridgeshire.1

 The golden mediocrity of a successful English middleclass family being now attained, Sydenham's son Daniel, our hero's father, found himself in a position of what is known in England as "independence" and decided to take advantage of it.
-He was educated at Queen's College, Oxford, but took no degree, "travelled much in Europe and in every part of this island," settled down in a pleasant neighbourhood, led the life of a small English country gentleman, cultivated intellectual tastes and friendships, wrote a few anonymous pieces,2 and allowed diffidence to overmaster ambition.
+He was educated at Oueen's College, Oxford, but took no degree, "travelled much in Europe and in every part of this island," settled down in a pleasant neighbourhood, led the life of a small English country gentleman, cultivated intellectual tastes and friendships, wrote a few anonymous pieces,2 and allowed diffidence to overmaster ambition.
 It is recorded that he "possessed the most pleasing manners with the most benevolent heart, which was experienced by all the poor wherever he lived."
 3 When he died the Gentleman's Magazine (February 1800, p.
 177) was able to record that he was "an eccentric character in the strictest sense of the term."